adriangargom/PHP-home-Cloud/README.md

 - maxUploadSizeMB => Set's the max upload size for the application in MB

-- session_inactivity_time => Sets the session inactivity time of a logged in User in seconds
+- session_inactivity_time => Sets the session inactivity time of a logged-in User in seconds